 These Sour Cream, Onion & Chive Mashed Potatoes combine the classic flavor of sour cream and chive baked potatoes with the popular sour cream and onion potato chip.
+This vegetarian dish is also easily made vegan.

 In case you're wondering why there is so much going on with the name of this recipe, I will explain.